Understand how you can support a refugee to drive in the UK

 As well as assisting the family in budgeting for owning a car and driving in the UK, you could help in preparing them to take their tests.
 You can do this by:

 - Explaining how to apply for a provisional licence, what is needed to drive a car and explain the process to apply for a licence.
-The DVLA website provides a step-by-step guide to what this takes.
+The DVLA website provides a step-by-step guide on this.

 - Explaining how the driving test works in the UK; that there is a theory and practical element to this.
 Explain that many people do not pass first time.